hasselhuff/UnderTheWire/Century/Century1/README.md

 ```bash
 ssh -l century1 century.underthewire.tech -p 22
 ```
-1. Ran the global variable for the build version for PowerShell:
+1. Ran the global variable for the details of the installed PowerShell version:
 ```powershell
 $PSVersionTable
 ```